TechBridgeWorld/SABTSoftware/README.md

 - A couple of users experessed interested in a "Household Sounds" game - much like the animal game, but the sounds are sounds of everyday life.
 - Sentence writing practice - This could be a feature especially for the Intermediate and Advanced boards which have slate rows.
 - One player hangman could be set up to use a random word from the entire dictionary as opposed to the fixed current list we provide.
+- Look to create a blank game, that responds to values in a file on the SD card.
+The idea is that we cannot infinitely add new games to the main board, due to lack of memory.
+What we need instead is a blank FSM that can read controls from an SD card file to move through states, store values, and play sound files.
+Would allow for app development community.

 ## Doxygen Documentation
 The most recent Doxygen documentation can be found at cmu-15-239.github.io/SABTSoftware/